-A flip down hatch in the compartment floor lets you route the shoreline cord through a passage in the bottom of the compartment so you can shut the compartment door while the shoreline is connected.
+A flip down hatch in the compartment floor lets you route the power cord through a passage in the bottom of the compartment so you can shut the compartment door while the power cord is connected.

 1. Flip the hatch downward.